sriramcu/local_vlm_multi_image/README.md

 Provide any number of image paths as arguments.
 These images will be vertically combined and fed into the LLM for inference.

-On the first run, the model will be downloaded and saved for future use in the `saved_models` directory.
+**On the first run**, the model will be downloaded and saved for future use in the `saved_models` directory.
 This will take a few minutes and requires internet connection.

-On subssequent runs, the model will be loaded from the saved directory.
+**On subsequent runs**, the model will be loaded from the saved directory.
 The program does this by automatically checking for the existence of the `saved_models` directory.
+When the model is loaded from this directory, the inference can be run offline, i.e. without any internet connection.

-**Note:** The program uses Noisy Float 4-bit quantization.
+**Note:** The program uses Noisy Float 4-bit quantization of the model.